-In addition, Chinese consumer mostly rely on recommendations from previously consumers or from people they trust, therefore it is essential for brands, to be present on forums and Q&A platforms where people can discuss about products benefits.
+In addition, Chinese consumers mostly rely on recommendations from previous consumers or from people they trust, therefore it is essential for brands, to be present on forums and Q&A platforms where people can discuss product benefits.

 Baidu SEO strategy to rank you first on the Chinese search engine

-What is the first thing you do to find company or products information?
+What is the first thing you do to find company or product information?
 It is going on google, What about China?

-To be visible on Baidu a brand in this sector should know that Baidu knows only Mandarin and gives priorities to websites hosted in China.
+To be visible on Baidu a brand in this sector should know that Baidu knows only Mandarin and gives priority to websites hosted in China.